syshu/react-component-statify/README.md

 # Interfaces
 ## Importing
 ```
-import statify, { statifyWith } from 'react-component-statify
+import statify, { statifyWith } from 'react-component-statify'
 ```
 or
 ```